ChenXu02/traffic_SEDA/README.md

 # SEDA
-Code for Paper 'Spatiotemporal Ego-Graph Domain Adaptation for Traffic Prediction with Data Missing'
+Code related to Paper 'Spatiotemporal Ego-Graph Domain Adaptation for Traffic Prediction with Data Missing'